Skip to main content

 • The plugin dependency (@cmfcmf/docusaurus-search-local) is declared in package.json and will be installed by npm ci.

-• The site configuration in docusaurus.config.ts will load the plugin if installed.
-If you build the docs inside Docker or CI, npm ci in the Dockerfile will ensure the plugin is available at build time.
+• If you build inside Docker or CI, npm ci in the Dockerfile ensures the plugin is available.

 Run tests